DebugPrivilege/OpenProject/3. Analyzing Forensic Data/AmCache/README.md

 3. You can also load the .CSV file into Azure Data Explorer (ADX), where Microsoft provides a free 100 GB cluster.
 This lets you run Kusto queries to analyze the data.

 ![image](https://github.com/user-attachments/assets/beb252aa-98d3-43e8-9c18-5b4aa9eee380)

+A good thing to know is that the timestamp in the "File Key Last Write Timestamp" column of AmCache represents the last time that the entry for the file in question was modified, which is not necessarily when the file was executed.